-- 4.2.1 Site monitoring is normally advised where works are expected to take place within the RPA or where works of a sensitive nature are anticipated. - 4.2.2 It should be noted that British Standard B.S.
-5837:2012 'Trees in relation to design, demolition and construction - Recommendations' states at section 6.3 that '...The project arboriculturist appointed by the developer can help monitor site activity, but enforcement is the responsibility of the local authority.' - 4.2.3 The monitoring of the site shall be undertaken by an appointed arboriculturist and shall include site visits to advise and to confirm the correct installation of protective fencing and any other specialist input that may be needed.
+4.2.1 It should be noted that British Standard B.S.
+5837:2012 'Trees in relation to design, demolition and construction - Recommendations' states at section 6.3 that

+'...The project arboriculturist appointed by the developer can help monitor site activity, but enforcement is the responsibility of the local authority.'

+4.2.2 The monitoring of the site shall be undertaken by an appointed arboriculturist and shall include site visits to advise and to confirm the correct installation of protective fencing and any other specialist input that may be needed.

-4.2.4 Each visit shall be recorded and shall include photographs that are to be shared with the Local Authority.
+4.2.3 Each visit shall be recorded and shall include photographs that are to be shared with the Local Authority.
 This shall take the form of email communication and if considered necessary, further site meeting with the tree officer.

-4.2.5 The monitoring of the site shall be undertaken by an appointed arboriculturist and shall include site visits to advise and to confirm the correct installation of protective fencing and any other specialist input that may be needed.
+4.2.4 The monitoring of the site shall be undertaken by an appointed arboriculturist and shall include site visits to advise and to confirm the correct installation of protective fencing and any other specialist input that may be needed.

-4.2.6 Each visit shall be recorded and shall include photographs that are to be shared with the Local Authority.
+4.2.5 Each visit shall be recorded and shall include photographs that are to be shared with the Local Authority.
 This shall take the form of email communication and if considered necessary, further site meeting with the tree officer.